skills-dev/copilot-code-review/.github/steps/2-step.md

 ### ⌨️ Activity: Request a review

-1. If needed, open a another web browser tab and navigate to this exercise repository.
+1. If needed, open another web browser tab and navigate to this exercise repository.

 1. Start a new pull request.
 Enter the following details and click the **Create pull request** button.